Figures logo

 1. Budget planning for your annual compensation review process

 First, you need to know your salary increase budget to start running it.
-Depending on your organization, there can be different owners and ways to define it:
+Depending on your organisation, there can be different owners and ways to define it:

 Ownership

-Salary increase budget definition can be owned by Finance, People, CEO; it will depend on your organization's size and model.
+Salary increase budget definition can be owned by Finance, People, CEO; it will depend on your organisation's size and model.

-No matter who’s the owner, make sure to involve those different functions, as they’ll all have different views to bring to the table:
+No matter who the owner is, make sure to involve those different functions, as they’ll all have different views to bring to the table:

-• CEO will bring a strategic direction and vision about compensation
+• The CEO will bring a strategic direction and vision about compensation.

-• People will bring knowledge of the market and Internal employees’ situation
+• People will bring knowledge of the market and the internal employees’ situation.

 Budget structure

-Your budget can include lots of variables, but if you want to focus on the most common ones, this will be:
+Your budget can include lots of variables, but if you want to focus on the most common ones, here they are:

 • Merit increase: if you want to reward individual performance, you can use performance ratings to define individual salary increases, differentiating the increase of an outstanding performer from someone who is “just” meeting expectations.